calvinshackleton/DML-SubglacialHydrology/README.md

 4. Run [ensemble_analysis_DML.py](/subglacial_drainage_DML.py) to output ensemble statistics and stream probability maps

 ## Contact
-Feel free to contact Calvin Shackleton (calvin.shackleton@npolar.no) for questions relating to the simulated bed elevations and water routing analysis.
+Contact Calvin Shackleton (calvin.shackleton@npolar.no) for questions relating to the simulated bed elevations and water routing analysis.
 For other questions related to the publication, please contact Jennifer Arthur (jennifer.arthur@npolar.no)